CptOfEvilMinions/ThunderWaffle/Matrix/attack_matrix/_posts/techniques/actions_on_objective/2019-02-07-defacement.md

 ## Detections

-* A continous service that monitors your website for changes.
+* A continuous service that monitors your website for changes.
 * A large number of HTTP requests to a new resource
 * A change in packet size when requesting a resource
 * Webserver making external requests for resources